madumlao/sexyfox/README.md

 To prevent this from being a complete disaster, of course, the following steps are taken:

-1. A backup of the .mozilla folder is copied to profilename.previous before running firefox.
+1. A backup of the profile folder is copied to profilename.previous before running firefox.
 2. sexyfox periodically rsyncs the profile in the tmpdir to profilename.current (5 mins)
 3. as soon as firefox is closed, the profile symlink is removed and replaced with the profile in the tmpfs